 - Customer Database

-The customer database consists relevant details of customers like company name, address, contact details and VAT numbers etc. Just input the names and details once.
+The customer database consists of relevant details of customers like company name, address, contact details, and VAT numbers, etc. Just input the names and details once.

 Customer Database linked to the UAE VAT Multiple Tax Invoice template.
-You can fetch all customer information on the invoice with the help fo dropdown list.
-It is configured using VLOOKUP function.
+You can fetch all customer information on the invoice with the help fo the dropdown list.
+It is configured using the VLOOKUP function.

 The UAE VAT Multiple Tax Invoice consists of 4 sections: